glutanimate/anki-addons-misc/ankiweb.md

 The browser might not draw up any results when clicking on a day sometimes.
 This is because the review log also contains entries on cards that might have been deleted in the meantime.

 In order to show the cards reviewed on a specific day the add-on adds a new search filter to Anki.
-This filter can also be used outside of the add-on, e.g. in regular browser searches and is called in the following way: "seen:days_ago" (e.g. "seen:365").
+This filter can also be used outside of the add-on, e.g. in regular browser searches, and is called in the following way: "seen:days_ago" (e.g. "seen:365").

 **Bug Reports and Suggestions**